tmaquaponics/tmaquaponics.github.io/db/_posts/2025-12-07-The nitrogen cycle.md

 Your aquarium is a closed system where every input has eventually an output.
 This applies to your fish, plants, food and every living think in your tank.

 Every food you throw in your tank gets converted into ammonia, every dead thing in your tank gets converted into ammonia.
-The number one source of ammonia is however fish waste.
+However, the number one source of ammonia is fish waste.

 1. Fish waste :
 	- Fish excrete ammonia through their gills (70-80% of their nitrogen waste).